 Boomerang Triggerfish feed on crabs, bivalves, gastropods, algae, echinoids, tunicates, worms, eggs, and detritus.
 They are caught in some areas by fishermen using a relatively small hook baited with a whole prawn.

 Breeding with Triggerfish usually takes place between one male and a single female.
 The females lay their eggs on the substrate and they are fertilized by the male.
 The eggs are then guarded by the female to prevent them from being eaten by predators.
+At this time the females may become aggressive towards divers.

-They are reportedly very good eating and are targeted by fishermen in some areas.
+Triggerfish are reportedly very good eating and are targeted by fishermen in some areas.
 They reportedly prefer whole shrimp or prawns as bait.

 BOOMERANG TRIGGERFISH CLASSIFICATION